Table of Contents

 13.2 Examples and Explorations

-- Bring text authors’ SBI approach to learning statistics into a new course management platform
+- Bring text authors’ Simulation-Based Inference (SBI) approach to learning statistics into a new course management platform

 - Students interact with assignable reading made up of embedded in-the-text guided animations, simulation tools, and learning questions with answer-specific feedback